Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 > drush pm-uninstall islandora_webform_ingest
 > drush pm-uninstall islandora_webform
 ```
+* Delete any existing “islandora_webform" directory and all its files.
 * Before you delete the modules back up any files that you have customized in the Islandora Weborm directories.
 These will be overwritten when you upgrade the modules, such as:
 ```
 islandora_webform/submodules/islandora_webform_ingest/examples/ .
       islandora_example_simple_text_solution_pack/xsl/modsrelated_to_dc.xsl
 ```
-* Delete any existing “islandora_webform" directory and all its files.
+* When you are ready to delete all IW files, you can do this:
 ```
 > rm -rf islandora_webform
 > drush update
 ```

-***

-Warranty and Copyright
-(This statement has not yet been approved by Common Media, DHi, or ICG)

-Copyright (C) 2015 ????

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

 ***